 Those who have experienced problems associated with the use of a recalled transvaginal mesh implant may be able to recover legal compensation for damages related to having had the surgical procedure done.

-Greg Vigna MD, JD LLP is available for the support of women who have suffered as a result of having an implanted transvaginal mesh.
+Greg Vigna MD, JD, PLC is available for the support of women who have suffered as a result of having an implanted transvaginal mesh.
 If you have been injured by the medical device, contact us today for more information on how we may be of assistance to you.